McDonnell Douglas DC-X: Flight testing

 Construction of the DC-X started in 1991 at McDonnell Douglas' Huntington Beach facility.
 The aeroshell was custom-constructed by Scaled Composites, but the majority of the spacecraft was built from commercial off-the-shelf parts, including the engines and flight control systems.

 The DC-X first flew, for 59 seconds, on 18 August 1993; it was claimed that it was the first time a rocket had landed vertically on Earth.
 It flew two more flights 11 September and 30 September, when funding ran out as a side effect of the winding down of the SDIO program; in addition the program was considered far-fetched by detractors.
 Apollo astronaut Pete Conrad was at the ground-based controls for some flights.
 These tests were conducted at the White Sands Missile Range in New Mexico.

-Further funding was provided by NASA and the Advanced Research Projects Agency (ARPA) however, and the test program restarted on 20 June 1994 with a 136-second flight.
+However, further funding was provided by NASA and the Advanced Research Projects Agency (ARPA).
+The test program restarted on 20 June 1994 with a 136-second flight.
 The next flight, 27 June 1994, suffered a minor inflight explosion, but the craft successfully executed an abort and autoland.
 Testing restarted after this damage was fixed, and three more flights were carried out on 16 May 1995, 12 June, and 7 July.
 On the last flight a hard landing cracked the aeroshell.
 By this point funding for the program had already been cut, and there were no funds for the needed repairs.
 The altitude record for the DC-X was 2,500 m, set during its last flight before being upgrading to the DC-XA, on 7 July 1995.